Life Insurance with Pre-Existing Medical Conditions

 While compensation arrangements may affect the order, position or placement of product information, it doesn’t influence our assessment of those products.
 Please don’t interpret the order in which products appear on our site as any endorsement or recommendation from us.

 www.comparingexpert.com.au compares a select range of products, providers and services, but we don’t provide comparisons or information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.

 Many Australians assume that life insurance with a pre-existing medical condition is not available, or that premiums will be too expensive.

-However, when comparing life insurance with pre existing conditions in Australia from different insurers and working with a broker, you can generally find the cover that will best suit your needs and your budget.
+However, when comparing life insurance companies that accept pre-existing conditions and working with an insurance broker, you can generally find cover that meets your requirements.

 - Does life insurance cover pre-existing conditions?

 - How to get life insurance with pre-existing conditions?